ducnguyenhuu26/RSS-WS/poe-world-implementation-docs/complex_prd.md

     Represents a discrete probability distribution over a set of integer values.
     This is the core mechanism for interpreting deterministic expert outputs as probabilistic predictions.

+    Expert functions create "sharp" distributions by specifying only the values they believe are possible.
+These are then expanded via noise addition to cover all possible values in the domain, with the expert's preferred values having much higher log-probabilities than the rest.
     """
     values: np.ndarray
     logscores: np.ndarray = attrs.field()